Poignant weekend of commemorations

 Claudy Bomb Memorial (Courtesy of CAIN Archive)

-Speaking to Derry News, Margaret Brady (née Hegarty) said her family was erecting a plaque outside their childhood home, 114 Creggan Heights, to mark the 50th anniversary of the murder of their brother Daniel during Operation Motorman.
+Speaking to Derry News, Margaret Brady (née Hegarty) said her family was erecting a plaque outside the home where her brother Daniel was murdered, 114 Creggan Heights, to mark his 50th anniversary during Operation Motorman.

 “The unveiling will take place at 2.00pm and everyone will be welcome as the family would be glad of the support.”